infinum/Japx/README.md

 Example project of Japx networking using Codable and Alamofire can be found in [Nuts And Bolts repository][12] with commonly used code.
 [Example][13] will cover how to handle basic CRUD (Create, Read, Update, Delete) operations with Japx and JSON:API format.
 To run the example, clone the [repository][12], open the `Catalog.xcworkspace`, run Catalog app and navigate to the Japx Networking section.

-In this repository there is also simple example project, to run it clone the repository, and run `pod install` from the Example directory first.Also include an integration with Swift Package manager
+In this repository there is also simple example project, to run it clone the repository, and run `pod install` from the Example directory first.
+Integration with Swift Package manager is also included in the Example directory.

 ## Authors